seccomp/libseccomp/doc/man/man1/scmp_sys_resolver.1.md

 This command resolves both system call names and numbers with respect to the given architecture supplied in the optional *ARCH* argument.
 If the architecture is not supplied on the command line then the native architecture is used.
-If the \"-t\" argument is specified along with a system call name, then the system call will be translated as necessary for the given architecture.
-The \"-t\" argument has no effect if a system call number is specified.
+If the "-t" argument is specified along with a system call name, then the system call will be translated as necessary for the given architecture.
+The "-t" argument has no effect if a system call number is specified.

 In some combinations of architecture and system call, a negative system